automationbroker/apb/docs/developers.md

  1. Using `docker build` to build with the local Docker daemon

 ### Recommended Build Approach
-We recommend the OpenShift build system by running `oc start-build` for most APB development use-cases, especially in restricted privilege development environments where the Docker daemon is inaccessible.
+We recommend using the OpenShift build system with `oc start-build` for most APB development use-cases, especially in restricted privilege development environments where the Docker daemon is inaccessible.

 This approach builds APBs using OpenShift source-to-image (S2I) functionality.
 Using source-to-image means that we'll upload APB source files (including a Dockerfile) to OpenShift to be built into a container image.